Logo

 #define NETSNMP_USE_DLL 1

-5. Build the DLL
+5. Build the agent and the applications

-f.
+e.
 Click "ReBuild All".

-g.
+f.
 When building is done, View the Output window, clip and

 save to a text file if there is some information to share.